 You may pay the rent and the security deposit either cash or by bank transfer or credit card (VISA or MasterCard).

 If you are going to stay at the Guesthouse for more than two months, you are obliged to pay a security deposit to the amount of EUR 400.
 You may either pay the security deposit in cash or transfer the deposit to the bank account of the University of Mannheim along with the first monthly rent.
+After your stay in the Guesthouse, we can only reimburse your security deposit once you have handed in the Deposit Reimbursement Form.

 Please have a look at the sample rental agreement where you will find the terms & conditions for renting an apartment.